-If you’re thinking about when to start filling out the Free Application for Federal Student Aid (FAFSA), a good guideline to remember is that earlier is always better.
-Although you have until June 30, 2022 to submit your FAFSA for the 2021-2022 school year, it’s a good idea to complete the FAFSA as soon as you can.
-Here are 6 reasons why.
+If you’re wondering when to file the Free Application for Federal Student Aid (FAFSA), keep in mind that earlier is always better.
+Although you have until June 30, 2024 to submit your FAFSA for the 2023-2024 school year, it’s a good idea to complete the FAFSA as soon as you can.
+Here’s why:

 You’re more likely to qualify for federal, state, and college-offered grants if you file the FAFSA early.
 In fact, Saving for College reported that students who fill out the FAFSA between October and December get twice as many grants, on average, as compared with students who file the FAFSA later.

 Your senior year of high school can be stressful.
-Filling out the FAFSA early removes a big item from your to-do list so you can focus on other tasks, like submitting college applications, finishing up the school year strong, or applying for scholarships.
+Filing the FAFSA early removes a big item from your to-do list so you can focus on other tasks, like submitting college applications, finishing up the school year strong, or applying for scholarships.

 If you complete the FAFSA earlier in the year, colleges will be able to use that information to come up with your financial aid award letter.
 That will make comparing colleges much easier, as you can quickly compare what each school’s cost will be after applying grants and scholarship awards.

 Some scholarships offered by companies or organizations will request your FAFSA information, and they often have early deadlines.
-Completing the FAFSA early will help you as you begin searching for and applying for scholarships, reducing how much you need to take out in student loans.
+Completing the FAFSA early will help as you begin searching and applying for scholarships, reducing how much you’ll need to take out in student loans.

 Once you complete the FAFSA and start receiving financial aid award letters, you can come up with a comprehensive plan to pay for college.